 Since the close of Q1, a further 21 deals to the value of $21.1bn have been processed in the North American market, indicating that the shale patch is beginning to undergo another round of consolidation.
 The Energy Council has taken a look at some highlights of US M&A activity so far this year…

 Podcast: Lindsey McCarty, Managing Partner, Selenite Energy Partners & Ashley Zumwalt-Forbes, Director & President, Black Mountain Metals

 Lindsey McCarty and Ashley Zumwalt-Forbes joins the Women’s Energy Council Podcast to share their challenges that they faced as female engineers on production sites in the 2000s.
 Listen here.

-On this Women’s Energy Council article we chat with Zakithi Zama, General Manager, iMbokodo E&P about her career in Oil & Gas.
-Read More
+On this Women’s Energy Council article we chat with Oyango Snell about his career in Oil & Gas.
+Read More.

 How is ESG driving change in the energy sector?
 Energy Council in partnership DWF, recently brought together leading experts from the energy sector to discuss ESG’s growing influence.
 Read the key takeaways